 Liz Oakes Smart

 Liz grew up in Aspen, Colorado and has since traveled the world for climbing and skiing spending time in places such as the European Alps, the Tetons, the Himalaya and Alaska.
-She has made many ski mountaineering descents including the Glacier Rond and the Couloir du Cosmiques in Chamonix; the Pan de Rideau and the Polichinele in La Grave, France; the Fuhrer Finger on Mt.
+She has made many ski mountaineering descents including the West Face of the Eiger in Switzerland, the Glacier Rond and the Couloir du Cosmiques in Chamonix; the Pan de Rideau and the Polichinele in La Grave, France; the Fuhrer Finger on Mt.
 Rainier; and various descents in Alaska's Chugach range.
 Liz has also skied from 7,200 meters on Shishapangma in Tibet.
 She has been featured in various magazine articles.
 Along with her skiing accomplishments, Liz has done long free climbs in Yosemite and Squamish, British Columbia and has completed a one-day ascent of the Cathedral Traverse in the Tetons.
 She has also taken expeditions to the Himalaya including an ascent of Ama Dablam in Nepal and an attempt of Jupono in Sikkim, India.
 Liz is the 8th woman to become a fully certified IFGMA mountain guide through the AMGA.